 Selecting a group and making it active

 When you activate a group effect or play with its settings, all changes are applied to the currently active group.
 You can see which group is active in the layer list because of its lighter color and colored border.
-It is also indicated by a label at the top of the effects panel.
+It is also indicated by a label at the top of the Group Effects panel.

 To make a group active, you can either: